octarinesec/MAPL/docs/MAPL_SPEC.md

 #### Defaults

-The language was develpoed to handle whitelists.
+The language was developed to handle whitelists.
 Therefore, in case of several applicable rules, it selects to most restricting decision:
 - By default, all messages are blocked.
 - An explicit “allow” overrides this default.